 A spell’s components are the physical requirements you must meet in order to cast it.
 Each spell’s description indicates whether it requires verbal (V), somatic (S), or material (M) components.
 If you can’t provide one or more of a spell’s components, you are unable to cast that spell.

 Verbal components are the careful intonation of mystical words (“Abracadabra, Alakazam!”).
-The words themselves are apparently meaningless (or, at least, they don’t hold magic themselves), they are like a lutenist’s fingers strumming to produce music, only instead the spellcaster is plucking the strings of the Weave to achieve certain effects.
+The words themselves are apparently meaningless (or, at least, they don’t hold magic themselves), they are like a lutenist’s fingers strumming their instrument to produce music—only instead, the spellcaster is plucking the strings of the Weave to achieve certain magical effects.

 Material components are the particular objects called for by certain spells.
 They generally fall into one of two categories: an expression of one of the laws of magic (Real Magic by Isaac Bonewits clearly belongs in the list of books that inspired D&D magic in appendix E, “Inspirational Reading”, in the Player’s Handbook) or a gag (see invisibility requires a pinch of talc… which you blow on the invisible creature… so magical).

-We like to think that this is the gesture for counterspell
+We like to think that this is the intended gesture for

 Mechanically, these requirements are tantamount to obstacles.
 A spell that has a verbal component cannot be cast by a character who is “gagged or in an area of silence”; a spell with a somatic component cannot be cast by a character who does not have “free use of at least one hand”; and a spell with a material component cannot be cast by a character who a) does not have the material component and b) does not have a free hand to use to hold that component (note that the hand which performs the somatic component and the hand which holds the material component can be one in the same).